Online Ed.D. Program FAQ

 Are there some classes I can take to see if this is the program for me?

-You can register for courses as a non-degree seeking student when they are offered each semester.
-For details, see the schedule of courses located here: https://education.ufl.edu/educational-technology/course-calendar/.
-Before you register for a course, if you are planning to apply to the Ed.D., please check with Dr. Kumar (edtechedd@coe.ufl.edu) that the course you are taking will transfer into the Ed.D. program if you are accepted.
-Please note that successfully completing courses does not guarantee admission to the Ed.D. cohort.
+Before you register for a course, if you are planning to apply to the Ed.D., please email Dr. Kumar to ensure that the course you are taking will transfer into the Ed.D. program if you are accepted.

-Do I need to identify a faculty member as mentor or discuss my research interests before I apply?
+Do I need to identify a faculty member as a mentor or discuss my research interests before I apply?

 Students will have the opportunity to get to know core faculty members in the program during the first year.
 Students then work with a research mentor in the second and third years of the program, once they have determined their area of specialization.